Rolling Down

 NEW ADJUSTED YIELD – 3.12%

-I’ve made this point repeatedly throughout this site, but options are always about tradeoffs.
+I've made this point repeatedly throughout this site, but options are always about trade offs.
 And that goes for option trade adjusments as well, including this rolling down example.

-What I’m gaining, however, is greater flexibility and control over the situation.
 When I initially sold the put at the $60 strike price, I was OK with that theoretical 3.04% yield.
-But what if the stock keeps falling and finishes even below $57.50 at expiration?
-Obviously I would’ve been better off not writing any puts and just waiting and buying the shares later on the open market.
-So in that regard, I’m not going to be very pleased.
+But what if the stock kept falling and finished even below $57.50 at expiration?

 The Patience of the Long Term Option Investor